mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 This error is called a "merge conflict" and is one of the hardest concepts for new git users to understand.
 Why did this happen?

 In our `bugfix` branch above, git automatically merged the `main.cpp` file for us.
 It could do this because the `main.cpp` file in the `master` branch did not change after we created the `bugfix` branch.
 Unfortunately, after we merged the `bugfix` branch into master, this changed the `main.cpp` file.
-Now when git tries to merge our changes from the `userinput` branch, it doesn't know which parts to keep from `uesrinput`, and which parts to keep from `bugfix`.
+Now when git tries to merge our changes from the `userinput` branch, it doesn't know which parts to keep from `userinput`, and which parts to keep from `bugfix`.
 We have to tell git how to do this manually.

 If you inspect the contents of the `main.cpp` file, you'll see something like: